-A central command center which allows traffic engineers to monitor traffic signals, closedcircuit television (CCTV), and remote data sensors to analyze and manage traffic in realtime.
+A TOC is a central command center which allows traffic engineers to monitor traffic signals, closed-circuit television (CCTV), and remote data sensors to analyze and manage traffic in realtime.

 Example: The cities of Fort Collins, Greeley, and Loveland each have a TOC.